Estimated reading time: 11 minutes

 Homemade Health and Wellness Recipes

-Related: The Many Uses of Vinegar to help clean up your Budget.
+Related: The Many Uses of Vinegar to Help Clean Up Your Budget.

-For the ladies using a Diva Cup or reusable menstrual pads may be a better option as opposed to plastic applicators or non-recyclable pads.
-If you are good with a sewing machine you could even make your own cloth pads to save even more money.
+For the ladies, using a Diva Cup or reusable menstrual pads may be better than using applicators or non-recyclable pads.

-I had no idea how easy it was to make remineralizing toothpaste that was fluoride free and perfect for kids.
+I had no idea how easy it was to make remineralizing toothpaste that was fluoride-free and perfect for kids.

-• calcium powder (you can use cleaned powdered egg shells!)
+- Calcium powder (you can use cleaned powdered egg shells!)

-• diatomaceous earth (optional, contains trace minerals and silica.
+- Diatomaceous earth (optional, contains trace minerals and silica.
 UPDATE: A reader noted that DE can be abrasive and is not needed with the baking soda, so if you don’t have DE… no worries!)

-• coconut oil to achieve desired texture
+- Coconut oil to achieve the desired texture

-• Optional ingredients: essential oils for flavor (mint, cinnamon, and orange are all good), myrrh, and trace minerals
+- Optional ingredients: essential oils for flavor (mint, cinnamon, and orange are all good), myrrh, and trace minerals

 Toilet Paper